Strengthening Relationships with Stakeholders

 Milton brand official account

-In July 2022, we launched an official Instagram account for the Milton brand to provide product information and useful material for people raising children or expecting children.
+On the official Instagram and TikTok accounts for the Milton brand, we provide product information and other useful material for people raising children or expecting children.

 Living in harmony with local communities